The Ultimate Guide to Budget Travel in Tonga

 Start by exploring Tongatapu, then head to one of the outer islands, such as the nearby ‘Eua, for a couple of days.
 See the Tonga Budget & Backpacking Itinerary: 5 Days for an awesome trip idea.

-7 Days / One Week in Tonga
+7 Days / 1 Week in Tonga

 Visit two island groups to experience two sides of Tonga.
 Flights and ferries connect the main four groups on a regular basis so take your pick!
 Get some inspiration on what to do and where to go from our Tonga Budget & Backpacking Itinerary: 7 Days / One Week.

-14 Days / Two Weeks in Tonga
+14 Days / 2 Weeks in Tonga

 Adventurous travellers can visit as many as four major island groups of Tonga.
 See the Tonga Budget & Backpacking Itinerary: 14 Days / Two Weeks for weeks of exciting experiences.

-Where to Go: Budget Travel in Tongatapu
+Which Islands to Visit: Budget Travel on Tongatapu

-Tongatapu might be the main arrival island of Tonga, which has the added bonus of being the cheapest island to get to, but there’s much more to it than that.
-Tongatapu is home to a wide array of free and cheap attractions, whether it’s the natural wonders of ‘Anahulu Cave, Mapu ‘a Vaea Blowholes or the Flying Foxes of Kolovai or historic sites like the Ha’amonga ‘a Maui Trilithon, Royal Tombs or the Abel Tasman Landing Site.
+Tongatapu might be the main arrival island of Tonga, which has the bonus of being the cheapest island to get to, but there’s much more to it than that.
+Tongatapu is home to a wide array of free and cheap attractions, whether it’s the natural wonders of ‘Anahulu Cave, Mapua ‘a Vaea Blowholes or the Flying Foxes of Kolovai or historic sites like the Ha’amonga ‘a Maui Trilithon, Royal Tombs or the Abel Tasman Landing Site.

 A good base for budget travellers is Nuku’alofa, the capital of Tonga, which has a wide variety of budget accommodations, eateries and supermarkets should you be self-catering.
 From here, you can hire a car, take the bus or jump on a tour to explore the island.